makersacademy/airport_challenge/docs/review.md

 end
 ```

-## Do not expose internal implementation
+## Do not Expose Internal Implementation

 Be careful not to give 'public' access to objects and methods that are should only be accessed internally.
 E.g.: